deepakkokani/Typing-Status/README.md

 # Typing-Status
 This JavaScript snippet creates an interactive typing indicator for a chat interface.
-It tracks user input in an input box and shows a "typing" indicator when the user starts typing
+It tracks user input in an input box and shows a "typing" indicator when the user starts typing.
+The indicator disappears after a short delay when the user stops typing.
+This functionality improves the user experience by providing real-time feedback about ongoing typing activity in the chat interface.